Syfa & Ganjar

 Jewel Mall

-Some of the renowned duty-free shops located at the airport include DFS, The Shilla Duty Free, and The Cocoa Trees.
-While waiting for my flight, I stopped by The Cocoa Trees for a chocolate snack, and the selection was impressive!
+Popular stores include DFS, The Shilla Duty Free, and The Cocoa Trees.
+While waiting for my flight, I treated myself to some chocolate from The Cocoa Trees—it was totally worth it!

 7. Takashimaya Shopping Centre